Corona Spousal Support Attorney

 Once obtaining the necessary financial information from the Income and Expense Declarations provided by both parties, the court will input that information into two county-wide used programs known as “X-spouse” or “DISSOMASTER” to calculate the guideline amount for temporary spousal support.
 The temporary guideline spousal support amount is typically higher than the permanent spousal support amount post-divorce because the assumption is that a party has an increased need during the pendency of a divorce.
 As a result, providing accurate financial information on the Income and Expense Declarations is crucial.
 At Wilkinson & Finkbeiner, our attorneys have access to DISSOMASTER which allows us to estimate the amount of temporary spousal support that might be ordered by the court.

 The preparation and strategy for acquiring or defending a request for spousal support takes great skill and experience.
-It is helpful to have the advice of an expert family law attorney in these cases, early on.
+It is helpful to have the advice of an Corona Family Law Attorney in these cases, early on.

 Process of Filing for Temporary Spousal Support